 Section 31 of the Immigration and Asylum Act 1999 (IAA) provides a statutory defence for refugees committing particular offences, providing they satisfy stated conditions.

-The applicable offences under s31(3) are:
+The applicable offences under section 31(3) are:

-- Part 1 of the Forgery and Counterfeiting Act 1981 (forgery and connected offences).
+- Part 1 of the Forgery and Counterfeiting Act 1981 (forgery and connected offences)

-- Section 24A of the Immigration Act 1971 (use of deception to obtain or seek to obtain leave to enter or remain or to secure avoidance, postponement or revocation of enforcement action).
+- Section 24A of the Immigration Act 1971 (use of deception to obtain or seek to obtain leave to enter or remain or to secure avoidance, postponement or revocation of enforcement action)

-- Section 26(1)(d) of the Immigration 1971 Act (falsification of documents).
+- Section 26(1)(d) of the Immigration 1971 Act (falsification of documents)

-- Sections 4(1) and 6(1) of the Identity Documents Act 2010.
+- Sections 4(1) and 6(1) of the Identity Documents Act 2010

 Under section 31(5) a refugee is not entitled to this defence in relation to any offence committed after making a claim for asylum.
 Consequently, a defendant who enters the country either clandestinely or legally, claims asylum, and then obtains false documents for use in attempting to travel to another country, would be outside the scope of section 31.

-Interpretation of s31
+Interpretation of section 31

-- It is permissible to charge a defendant both with an offence to which the s31 defence applies and with an offence to which it does not.
-However, If the second charge is based on the same conduct and is included in an indictment in order to prevent the defendant from relying on the s31 defence, there would be strong grounds for arguing that this is an abuse of process.
+In the case of R v Asfaw UKHL 31 the House of Lords observed that it is permissible to charge a defendant both with an offence to which the section 31 defence applies and with an offence to which it does not.
+However, if the second charge is based on the same conduct and is included in an indictment in order to prevent the defendant from relying on the section 31 defence, there would be strong grounds for arguing that this is an abuse of process.

-In SXH v The CPS UKSC 30, the Supreme Court considered whether a suspect’s entry into the UK as an asylum seeker and the decision to prosecute her for entering with false travel documentation (an offence which could attract the s31 statutory defence) engaged Article 8 of the ECHR.
+In SXH v The CPS UKSC 30, the Supreme Court considered whether a suspect’s entry into the UK as an asylum seeker and the decision to prosecute her for entering with false travel documentation (an offence which could attract the section 31 statutory defence) engaged Article 8 of the ECHR.
 The Court held that the decision to prosecute did not amount to a breach of Article 8, observing that “it is difficult to envisage circumstances in which the initiation of a prosecution against a person reasonably suspected of committing a criminal offence could itself be a breach of that person’s human rights”.

 Burden and standard of proof

-- The burden on the defendant as far as his refugee status is concerned is merely an evidential one i.e. he must adduce sufficient evidence to raise the issue.
+- The burden on the defendant as far as their refugee status is concerned is merely an evidential one i.e. they must adduce sufficient evidence to raise the issue.
 (See Makuwa [21, 38] for the elements that must be addressed and how the jury should be directed on them: a well-founded fear of persecution; fear based on one of the Convention reasons.)
-The prosecution must then prove beyond reasonable doubt that he was not a refugee.
-But in cases where the Secretary of State has refused an asylum application, the legal burden rests on the defendant to establish on a balance of probabilities that he is a refugee (see also s31(7) IAA).
+The prosecution must then prove beyond reasonable doubt that they were not a refugee.
+But in cases where the Secretary of State has refused an asylum application, the legal burden rests on the defendant to establish on a balance of probabilities that they are a refugee (see also section 31(7) IAA).